 The BYU men’s cross-country team has been picked as the No. 3 team in the Mountain Region and the No. 4 team in the nation by the United States Track and Field and Cross-Country Coaches Association.

 After finishing second in the Mountain Region last year, the Cougars were picked to finish behind perennial powerhouse and last year’s Mountain Region champion Northern Arizona and Pac-12 conference champion Colorado.
-The University of Portland, BYU’s main competition in the WCC, was picked to finish first in the West Region.
+The University of Portland, BYU’s main competition in the WCC, was picked to finish first in the West Region.2 comments on this story

 A strong performance at the 2012 NCAA Championships and several prominent returning runners earned the Cougars the No. 4 spot in the national preseason rankings.
 Oklahoma State, the defending national champion, was picked as the No. 1 team in the country.
 The Mountain Region swept spots two through four, with Northern Arizona and Colorado taking second and third, respectively.